theupdateframework/pep-maximum-security-model/README.rst

 Project transaction processes SHOULD be automated, except when PyPI administrators move a project from the recently-claimed role to the claimed role.
-Project transaction processes MUST also be applied atomically: [LV: is this the right word?
-My guess is automatically] either all metadata and targets -- or none of them -- are added.
+Project transaction processes MUST also be applied atomically: either all metadata and targets -- or none of them -- are added.
 The project transaction processes and consistent snapshot process SHOULD work concurrently.
 Finally, project transaction processes SHOULD keep in memory the latest claimed,